kevinlekiller/mpv_scripts/autospeed/README.md

 * You should copy auto_speed_config.lua.example to auto_speed_config.lua and edit the options.
 * If you can, overclock your monitor to 72hz/48hz, you will get almost 1:1 on 23.976 content without altering the speed too much.
 Guide for Intel GPUs on Linux [here](https://github.com/kevinlekiller/linux_intel_display_overclocking).
 * Optionally can use [xrandr](http://www.x.org/wiki/Projects/XRandR/) on *nix or [nircmd](http://www.nirsoft.net/utils/nircmd.html) on Windows (there are options to enable them in the config file).
 Enabling them will enable monitor refresh rate changing.
-* Optionally can use [ffprobe](https://www.ffmpeg.org/download.html) to get more accurate video frame rate. (enable this in the config file)
+* Optionally can use [ffprobe](https://www.ffmpeg.org/download.html) to get more accurate video frame rate (enable this in the config file).
+When using the "get_property" command in mpv, the numbers are rounded or truncated (instead of returning 23.97602397602398, it returns 23.976025), so ffprobe can be used to get the fps instead to calculate a more accurate speed setting.
-* Some numbers are rounded (e.g. 23.97602397602398 -> 23.976025, this is because in mpv they are stored in double or float type variables), so exact 1:1 is not always possible.
+* Even though the "get\_property" command rounds or truncates, the "set_property" command does not, so the speed setting is as we calculated it in lua.
 * By default mpv will adjust the audio pitch to match the speed difference, so you do not need to worry about this.

 --------------